autonomouslogic/eve-ref/docs/commands/build-ref-data.md

 Additionally, in the contextual resource folders for `EsiLoaderTest` and `SdeLoaderTest`, there exists samples for the intermediate expected output of these loaders.

-Next add to `PublishRefData` and `PublishRefDataTest`, as well as running `VerifyRefDataModels` to ensure models exist.

 ## Adding more resources